SoenensBram/thermostat/exercise.md

 #### Tests

-Instead of using an `app.rb` or other application to test the behaviour of the `JSONThermostat` we can me use of *Software Tests*.
+Instead of using an `app.rb` or other application to test the behaviour of the `JSONThermostat` we can make use of *Software Tests*.
 In the `test` directory you can find some tests that will create an instance of your `JSONThermostat` class and will run some code against it.
 When everything works as expected, the tests will PASS.
 If your implementation is not correct, the tests will FAIL.
 These test will give feedback on the expected behaviour of your code.

 To run the tests, you can execute the following command: